gardenlinux/gardenlinux/docs/01_developers/build_image.md

 # Building a Garden Linux Image

-Building a Garden Linux image is a straightforward process, thanks to the new Garden Linux builder.
+Building a Garden Linux image is a straightforward process, thanks to the Garden Linux builder.
 This guide will walk you through the steps to create your custom Garden Linux image.

 ## Prerequisites